-Energy codes are a type of building code that provide opportunities to reduce the amount of energy a home or building consumes.
-Energy codes do this by prescribing energy efficiency standards for home or building components - such as its envelope, HVAC system, and insulation - that lower the overall energy use, energy costs, and carbon emissions of a home or building while simultaneously improving their safety and resilience.
-As homes and buildings in the U.S. account for over 40 percent of all energy consumption and over 33 percent of all carbon emissions,3 energy codes are an essential tool for helping states reduce their overall energy use and realize their climate goals.
+Energy codes are a subset of building codes that provide opportunities to reduce the amount of energy a home or building consumes.
+Energy codes do this by prescribing energy efficiency standards for home or building components - such as its envelope,2 HVAC system, and insulation - that lower the overall energy use, energy costs, and carbon emissions of a home or building while improving their safety and resilience.
+As homes and buildings in the U.S. account for over 40 percent of all energy consumption and over 33 percent of all carbon emissions, energy codes are an essential tool for helping states reduce their overall energy use and realize their climate goals.
+Energy codes are also the only code that pays for itself by reducing load demand and lowering operational costs.

 Adopting energy codes occurs at the state and municipal level.
-There are two primary energy codes adopted in the U.S.: the International Energy Conservation Code (IECC) and the ASHRAE standards.4 The energy codes are updated every three years with the other model codes, such as the fire and plumbing codes, to reflect evolving industry best practices and technologies.
-The energy efficiency of the energy code has also increased by an average of eight percent each update from 2006 to 2021.5
+There are two primary energy codes adopted in the U.S.: the International Energy Conservation Code (IECC) and the ASHRAE standards.3 The energy codes are updated every three years with the other model codes, such as the fire and plumbing codes, to reflect evolving industry best practices and technologies.

-To achieve even greater energy efficiency, states sometimes promulgate an additional "stretch" or "reach" energy code to supplement their base code, giving communities the option to enforce a code that can be as much as 15-20 percent more energy efficient than the state's base energy code.
+To achieve even greater energy efficiency,

+states sometimes promulgate an additional "stretch" or "reach" energy code to supplement their base code, giving communities the option to enforce a code that can be as much as 15-20 percent more energy efficient than the state's base energy code.
 Stretch codes take many forms, from amended versions of a state's base code to original high-efficiency codes written by states themselves.
-Some states and local municipalities require stretch codes for certain types of buildings or municipally-financed projects, but most are voluntary and meant to encourage energy savings beyond the state's base energy code.
-Also, standards and initiatives such as the International Green Construction Code (IgCC), DOE Zero Energy Ready Homes, Passive House, and other high-performance building programs are adoptable as a complement to or basis for a stretch code.
+Some states and local municipalities require stretch codes for certain components like ventilation, mechanical systems, and appliances.